commonsharp/SurvivalProject-Server/README.md

 * Quests with multiple players isn't working well.
 Sometimes they work, sometimes they don't.
 * Big match experience/code gained doesn't work well (it seems slot 0 keeps getting exp).

+# 15/04/2017
+* You can verify users in the send memo screen.

 # 14/04/2017
 * Tried to get the infinity game modes to work with no success :(
 * Elements are now randomly spawned throughout the game.
 Every player in the game adds 1 'tick' every 9 seconds.
 Every 10 ticks, a random element is spawned.
 That means if there's 1 player in the room, an element will spawn every 90 second, and if there are 2 players, an element will spawn every 45 seconds.
 The value might get changed in the future.